Glossary

 Integral

-In AI, integrals arise primarily in probability theory.
-A continuous probability distribution is defined by a probability density function $p(x)$ satisfying $\int_{-\infty}^\infty p(x),dx = 1$.
-The expected value is $\mathbb{E}[X] = \int x, p(x),dx$, and the variance is a similar integral.
-Marginalising out a latent variable requires integration: $p(x) = \int p(x, z),dz$.
-Information-theoretic quantities such as entropy $H(X) = -\int p(x)\ln p(x),dx$ and KL divergence are also integrals.
+In artificial intelligence integrals arise primarily through probability theory.
+A continuous probability distribution is defined by a probability density function $p(x)$ satisfying $\int_{-\infty}^{\infty} p(x)\,dx = 1$.
+The expected value of a random variable is $\mathbb{E}[X] = \int x\, p(x)\,dx$, and the variance is $\mathrm{Var}(X) = \int (x - \mathbb{E}[X])^2 p(x)\,dx$.
+Marginalising out a latent variable in a probabilistic model requires integration: $p(x) = \int p(x, z)\,dz$.
+Information-theoretic quantities such as the differential entropy $H(X) = -\int p(x)\ln p(x)\,dx$ and the Kullback–Leibler divergence $D_\mathrm{KL}(p \,\|\, q) = \int p(x) \ln\!\frac{p(x)}{q(x)}\,dx$ are likewise integrals.
+The expected loss of a model over a data distribution, the risk that supervised learning seeks to minimise, is itself an integral $R(\theta) = \int \ell(\theta; x, y)\, p(x, y)\,dx\,dy$, approximated in practice by an empirical average.

-Many important integrals in machine learning cannot be computed in closed form—the posterior of a Bayesian neural network, the evidence lower bound of a variational autoencoder, the partition function of an energy-based model.
-Two families of techniques approximate intractable integrals: Monte Carlo methods draw random samples and average (whose error scales as $1/\sqrt{N}$ regardless of dimension, beating the curse of dimensionality that cripples deterministic quadrature), and variational methods replace the intractable distribution with a tractable approximation and optimise its parameters.
+Many integrals important in machine learning cannot be computed in closed form.
+The posterior of a Bayesian neural network, the evidence lower bound (ELBO) of a variational autoencoder, the partition function $Z = \int e^{-E(x)}\,dx$ of an energy-based model, and the marginal likelihood $\int p(D \mid \theta) p(\theta)\,d\theta$ used in Bayesian model comparison are all intractable in general.
+Two broad families of techniques approximate intractable integrals.
+Monte Carlo methods draw random samples $x^{(1)}, \ldots, x^{(N)}$ from a tractable distribution and approximate the integral by an empirical average; their error scales as $1/\sqrt{N}$ regardless of the dimension of $x$, beating the curse of dimensionality that cripples deterministic numerical quadrature in high dimensions.
+Variational methods replace the intractable target distribution with a tractable approximation and turn the integration problem into an optimisation problem.
+Modern probabilistic deep learning , diffusion models, normalising flows, neural ODEs, depends on a sophisticated toolkit for handling integrals that would have astonished the inventors of the calculus.

 Discussed in: